iXenonN/YouTube-Music-Profile/README.md

     - Create a new repository secret name anything you want.

-    - Paste your token to your repository secret named GH_TOKEN.
+    - Paste your token to your repository secret you created.

     - Save and its all done now.